Chapter 19: The Tragedy at Ong Thanh 062025

 casualty or succumbing to their harsh living conditions.
 Dick's

-battalion had devastated his ranks, and Dogface had taken its toll in
+Battalion had devastated his ranks, and Dogface had taken its toll in

 more ways than one.
 The conscripts who had made it through this recent